SaCut/Python_Plane_Project/README.md

 The parent class for all the aircraft classes.

 [helicopter.py](./aircraft/helicopter.py) -
-A child of aircraft.
+A child of `Aircraft`.
 It currently inherits all its properties.

 [plane.py](./aircraft/plane.py) -
-A child of aircraft.
+A child of `Aircraft`.
 It currently inherits all its properties and also extends them with the variable `plane_model`.

 ### [people](./people)
-text here
+A package for all people classes.

 [passenger.py](./people/passenger.py) -
-text here
+A child of the `Person` class, specifically for passengers.

 [people.py](./people/people.py) -
-text here
+Holds the `Person` class.
+It's the parent for all people classes.

 [staff.py](./people/staff.py) -
-text here
+A child of the `Person` class, specifically for staff members.